DETROIT’S BOB SEGER TRIBUTE BAND!

-Lookin’ Back is a forward-looking project comprised of six noteworthy Detroit-area musicians united to keep the music of Bob Seger performed on Metro-Detroit and regional stages for the legions who profoundly identify with the man’s poetry, energy and vast catalog of hits spanning five decades.
+Lookin’ Back is a forward-looking project comprised of six noteworthy Detroit-area musicians united to keep the music of Bob Seger performed at high standards on Metro-Detroit and regional stages for those legions who profoundly identify with his poetry, energy and vast catalog of hits spanning 5 decades.

-Although Rock N Roll Never Forgets— entertainment buyers and event organizers often do.
-Here are but a few highlights as to why Bob Seger deserves a world-class Detroit-based tribute band, and our undivided attention to the details:
+Although Rock N Roll Never Forgets— entertainment buyers and event organizers do.
+Here are a few highlights as to why Bob Seger deserves a world-class Detroit-based tribute band, and our undivided attention:

 The success of Live Bullet gave rise to his blockbuster follow-up album Night Moves that put Bob Seger squarely and forever after on the national stage.
 Three-fifths of all initial sales of Live Bullet sold in Detroit-area record stores, and over time would reach 5x Platinum status.
 The Live Bullet record remains a music critic’s favorite, 44th best selling album of the 70s, and for almost 20 years was one of the top 50 live albums of all time.

 Bob Seger’s 1986-1987 American Storm was to be Seger’s last major tour which resulted in 105 shows over nine months, and sold nearly 1.5 million tickets.
 Most recently, Bob Seger’s Greatest Hits compilation was named the nation’s biggest selling compilation record of all time, selling nearly 10 million copies as of 2010.

 With all that said, we’ve dedicated ourselves to delivering for our clients a world-class Bob Seger & The Silver Bullet Band experience on par with the genuine article we’re sure everyone will appreciate and enjoy.